paceuniversity/cs491/demoretro.md

 *	Sprint goal
 *	Number of stories planned versus implemented
-*	Number of points planned versus implemented
+*	Number of points planned versus implemented (velocity)
-*	Planned versus actual velocity
 *	Sprint retrospective written summary
   *	What should the team start doing?
   *	What should the team stop doing?